gryphonshafer/cbqz-site/docs/governance/articles.md

 RESOLVED, that the Chancellor of the Organization is authorized, empowered, and directed, for and on behalf of the Organization, to execute all documents and to take all further actions they may deem necessary, appropriate, or advisable to effect the purposes of each of the foregoing resolutions.

-IN WITNESS WHEREOF, the signatories of Appendix A and B, being all of the current qualified delegates ("Qualified Delegates") and the chancellor ("Chancellor") of the Organization, have executed this Written Consent as of the date set forth below.
+IN WITNESS WHEREOF, the signatories of Appendix A and B, being all of the current Qualified Delegates and the Chancellor of the Organization, have executed this Written Consent as of the date set forth below.

 Date: July 27, 2024

+/s/ Daniel Bahr
+Daniel Bahr

+/s/ Paul Smith
+Paul Smith

+/s/ Jeremy Swingle
+Jeremy Swingle

+/s/ Kristine Delamarter
+Kristine Delamarter

+/s/ Jon Andrew Borden
+Jon Andrew Borden

+/s/ Jonathan Mark Redshaw
+Jonathan Mark Redshaw

+/s/ Joshua Adams
+Joshua Adams

+/s/ Christi Adams
+Christi Adams

+/s/ Sonya Mounts
+Sonya Mounts

+/s/ Nicole Depew
+Nicole Depew

+/s/ J. Gryphon Shafer
+J. Gryphon Shafer

+## Appendix A

+- Daniel Bahr
+- Paul Smith
+- Jeremy Swingle
+- Kristine Delamarter
+- Jon Andrew Borden
+- Jonathan Mark Redshaw
+- Joshua Adams
+- Christi Adams
+- Sonya Mounts
+- Nicole Depew

+## Appendix B

+- J. Gryphon Shafer